-If no invoices are submitted to the health insurer for reimbursement, a bonus is granted, with the premium being reduced in the following year
+If no invoices are submitted to the health insurer for reimbursement in the course of a year, the premium is reduced for the following year (no-claims bonus).

 The following points should be noted:

-- Not all health insurers offer bonus models
+- Not all health insurers offer bonus insurance.

-- The bonus model is only possible with the standard deductible (CHF 300)
+- Bonus insurance is only possible with the standard deductible (CHF 300).

-- An additional restriction on the choice of service providers (e.g. GP) is not possible
+- An additional restricted choice of service providers (e.g. GP) is not possible.

-- In the first year, the policyholder pays a supplement of 10 per cent on the standard premium
+- In the first year, the policyholder pays a 10% surcharge on the standard premium.

-- There is a mandatory minimum term, greater than 1 year
+- A mandatory minimum term of more than 1 year is applicable.

-- In the second year without claims, the premium is reduced to 85 per cent
+- In the second year without claims, the premium is reduced to 85% of the initial premium.

-- In the third year without claims, the premium is reduced to 75 per cent
+- In the third year without claims, the premium is reduced to 75%.

-- In the fourth year without claims, the premium is reduced to 65 per cent
+- In the fourth year without claims, the premium is reduced to 65%.

-- In the fifth year without claims, the premium is reduced to 55 per cent.
+- In the fifth year without claims, the premium is reduced to at least 55%.

-(A reduction of more than 50 per cent is not permitted under the law.)
+A reduction of more than 50% is not permitted by law.

 If invoices are submitted to the health insurer for reimbursement, the policyholder’s reduction will be downgraded by one level the following year.

-Example: In the first year, you pay a higher premium – 10 per cent more than the standard premium.
-If the standard premium is CHF 100 for 2016, you pay CHF 110 (initial premium).
-The reductions are then applied step by step.
+Example: In the first year, you pay a higher premium – 10% more than the standard premium (so if the standard premium for 2016 is CHF 100, your initial premium is CHF 110).
+Reductions are then applied step by step.
 After four years without claims, the maximum reduction – 45 per cent of the initial premium currently applicable – is attained.
-If the initial premium after 4 years without claims is CHF 120 (standard premium payable for 2020 plus 10 per cent supplement), you pay a premium of CHF 66 in the fifth year (55 per cent of CHF 120).
+If the initial premium after 4 years without claims is CHF 120 (standard premium payable for 2020 plus 10% surcharge), you pay a premium of CHF 66 in the fifth year (55% of CHF 120).